embokoir/scrapbox-svg/README.md

 # About

 - An application to generate dynamically a thumbnail image for [Scrapbox](https://scrapbox.io)
-- Made with SVG, Node, Express, Firebase
+- Made with SVG, Node, Express, Firebase, Github Actions

 [![Image from Gyazo](https://i.gyazo.com/37fc3eed2db5ec75a942b1a6af34c431.png)](https://gyazo.com/37fc3eed2db5ec75a942b1a6af34c431)